International Certification of Sustainable Peat Substitutes and Growing Media

 Ecological, Social and Economic Sustainability

-HORTICERT verifies the ecological, social, and economic sustainability of peat substitutes along the entire value chain, from extracting peat substitutes to the production of the final substrates.
-To ensure sustainability of various peat substitutes across the world, HORTICERT has established seven sustainability principles.
+HORTICERT verifies the ecological, social, and economic sustainability of peat substitutes along the entire value chain, from extracting peat substitutes to the production of the final growing medium.
+To support sustainability of various peat substitutes across the world, HORTICERT has established seven sustainability principles.

 Greenhouse Gas Calculation

-HORTICERT determines the individual CO2 footprint of peat substitutes and final substrates.
+HORTICERT determines the individual CO2 footprint of peat substitutes and final growing media.
 The greenhouse gas calculation considers, among other things, the use of raw materials, water, energy and fuel consumption of the production facilities, the generation and disposal of waste, as well as transport emissions.
-The uniform calculation methodology allows the comparison of peat-free or peat-reduced substrates with conventional products with high peat content as a reference product.
+The uniform calculation methodology allows the comparison of peat-free or peat-reduced growing media with conventional products with high peat content as a reference product.

 Traceability of the Supply Chains

-Supply chain traceability ensures that sustainability requirements are met throughout the entire production process, from the extraction of raw materials to the production of the final product.
-IIt also ensures that no more material is sold as sustainable than has actually been sustainably produced and certified.
+Supply chain traceability verifies that sustainability requirements are met throughout the entire production process, from the extraction of raw materials to the production of the final product.
+It also verifies that no more material is sold as sustainable than has actually been sustainably produced and certified.
 Soon, a digital traceability system developed specifically for this purpose will be used to trace the supply chains in HORTICERT.

 System Structure

-HORTICERT was developed in an open multi-stakeholder process alongside representatives from the substrate industry, trade, politics, scientific institutions, and NGOs.
+HORTICERT was developed in an open multi-stakeholder process alongside representatives from the growing media industry, trade, politics, scientific institutions, and NGOs.
 Currently, more than 40 international organizations are participating in the multi-stakeholder dialogue.

 Development of HORTICERT

-According to the German Federal Government’s Climate Action Plan 2050 and the Peat Reduction Strategy of the Federal Ministry of Food and Agriculture (BMEL) published in July 2022, the use of peat in hobby horticulture is to be ended in Germany by 2026 and reduced as far as possible in professional horticulture by 2030.
+According to the German Federal Government’s Climate Action Plan 2050 and the Peat Reduction Strategy of the Federal Ministry of Agriculture, Food and Regional Identity (BMLEH) published in July 2022, the use of peat in hobby horticulture is to be ended in Germany by 2026 and reduced as far as possible in professional horticulture by 2030.

-Against this background, BMEL has commissioned Meo Carbon Solutions GmbH with the development and implementation of an international certification system for peat substitutes.
-The project is funded by the BMEL based on a decision by the Federal German Parliament and is carried out under the direction of the Agency for Renewable Resources (Fachagentur für Nachwachsende Rohstoffe e.V. – FNR).
+Against this background, BMLEH has commissioned Meo Carbon Solutions GmbH with the development and implementation of an international certification system for peat substitutes.
+The project is funded by the BMLEH based on a decision by the Federal German Parliament and is carried out under the direction of the Agency for Renewable Resources (Fachagentur für Nachwachsende Rohstoffe e.V. – FNR).